KoraKu/ProjectMaker/README.md

 > See [Supported Languages](#lang)
 - `project`

-This command will create the hierachy of a project in the current directory in the following patern :
+This command will create the hierarchy of a project in the current directory following this layout :

 ```
 .